 Smoke alarms are a simple and effective way to detect smoke and provide a warning when there is a fire.
 Smoke alarms can also potentially save lives and help reduce property damage in the event of a fire.

 Government regulation of smoke alarms

-The Environmental Planning & Assessment Regulation 2000 requires smoke alarms to be installed in all residential buildings (e.g. single dwellings, residential units and apartments, townhouses, boarding houses, hotels etc).
+The Environmental Planning and Assessment (Development Certification and Fire Safety) Regulation 2021 requires smoke alarms to be installed in all residential buildings (e.g. single dwellings, residential units and apartments, townhouses, boarding houses, hotels etc).

 This Regulation relates to existing buildings, which have not been provided with smoke alarms under a relevant building approval, certificate or fire safety order.
 This regulation does not override the specific requirements of a relevant building approval, certificate or fire safety order relating to the installation of smoke alarms or smoke detection and alarm systems.

 If you are the owner of a dwelling or residential unit, it is your responsibility to install smoke alarms in accordance with the regulation.

 If you have already installed smoke alarms that comply with the regulation, or a smoke detection and alarm system which complies with a previous building related approval, certificate or a Council fire safety order, no further action is required.

 It is an offence not to have smoke alarm/s installed in any residential building in accordance with the regulation and a fine may be issued for the offence.